spunkygames/sprunki-infected/README.md

 5. **Can I save my music?** Saving mechanisms might vary (local saves or potentially online accounts).
 Refer to the game for specifics.
 6. **Does Sprunki Infected have different levels or stages?**  Progression may involve unlocking new characters or evolving existing ones; check the game for details.
 7. **What was the inspiration for Sprunki Infected?** It takes inspiration from music creation and character combination games.
 Fans of [Sprunki InCredibox](https://sprunki.es/) might enjoy this game as well.
-8. **Where can I find more information about Spunky Games?**  Visit the official Spunky Games website: [https://spunky.games](https://spunky.games).
+8. **Where can I find more information about Spunky Games?**  Visit the official Spunky Games website: [spunky games](https://spunky.games).
 Also, check out the [ESprunki Game](https://esprunki.com/) by Spunky Games.
 9. **Is there a mobile app version of Sprunki Infected?** While a standalone app might not exist, the game should be playable on most mobile browsers.
 10. **How can I contact the developers of Sprunki Infected?**  Look for contact information on the game's website or related Spunky Games resources.

 ---

 Ready to unleash your infectious beats?
-Play Sprunki Infected now! [https://spunky.games/sprunki-infected](https://spunky.games/sprunki-infected)
+Play Sprunki Infected now! [sprunki-infected](https://spunky.games/sprunki-infected)